ctidd/atom-themerator/README.md

 - [ ] Explore using the Atom Highlights library to mark up example source code in-browser.
 - [ ] Design an easy mode to generate a cohesive and usable theme based on a few key color selections.
-- [ ] Develop or integrate a color picker and add field color hints.
+- [ ] Develop or integrate a color picker.